hzhangxyz/password.crack/README.md

 - Param and Source => env.conf killer.py starter.py
 - Dicts            => think and find, and f.py
 - program stable   => try except and test

+# About dictionary
+- Download as many dictionary as possible
+- Find some partterns represent password well
+- Seperate them and combine into proper size
+- Bayesian...
+- Maintain manually